MadHarlekin/X96-Mini-Armbian/README.md

 ![MB](https://github.com/MadHarlekin/X96-Mini-Armbian/blob/main/X96-Board.png)

-The emmc is in fact a SK-Hynix SK Hynix H26M/H26M52103FMR [Datasheet](https://www.alldatasheet.net/datasheet-pdf/view/1425081/HYNIX/H26M52001FMR.html) but that will only come in handy later.
+The emmc is in fact a SK Hynix H26M / **H26M52103FMR** [Datasheet](https://www.alldatasheet.net/datasheet-pdf/view/1425081/HYNIX/H26M52001FMR.html) but that will only come in handy later.

 With the provided dtb we can successfully boot into armbian, great.
 But wait... where is everything?
 No HDMI, no emmc.... no wifi?
 Only ethernet and SSH works?

 ## 2.DTS:

-Welcome to the world of dts/dtb and the simple example of frankenboards.
-The good news first, the clock-generators and power-supply-points are usually correct... for the most part as it is basically a cut-down S905W which is a cut down version of the S905X!
+Welcome to the world of dts/dtb and the simple example of "frankenboards".
+The good news first, the clock-generators and power-supply-points are usually correct... for the most part as it is basically a cut down version of the S905X2/3!

 The ethernet works but all other pointers and values to wifi, storage and graphics are not correct.